What is Ditsmod

 (in the monorepository).

-Thanks to ditsmod/seed's use of the so-called Project References and tsc -b
+Thanks to ditsmod/starter's use of the so-called Project References and tsc -b

 build mode, even very large projects compile very quickly.

-Note that there are four config files for TypeScript in the ditsmod/seed
+Note that there are four config files for TypeScript in the ditsmod/starter

 repository: